cudail/snolf-rb2/README.md

 ## Changelog

+v2.9
+* Player state is no longer forced to S_PLAY_ROLL in NiGHTS mode, if player sprite is set to SPR_NULL or for non-Snolf characters during death animation

 v2.8
 * Egg Colosseum throws rings further than other bosses
 * Fixed jump being enabled when taking a mulligan